arcaldwell49/SimplyAgree/paper/paper.md

 # Summary

 Accurate and reliable measurements are critical to quantitative research efforts.
-Based on citation counts, researchers highly value methods to quantify the accuracy and reliability of the measurement tools [@bland1986; @weir2005].
+Based on citation counts of @bland1986 and @weir2005 alone^[@bland1986 and @weir2005 have greater than 50000 and 4000 citations, respectively, at the time of writing this manuscript.
+Many of these publications are original research investigations.], researchers appear to highly value methods to quantify the accuracy and reliability of the measurement tools.
 This article introduces the `SimplyAgree` R package and jamovi module as user-friendly solutions for estimating agreement and reliability [@R-base; @jamovi].
 Updates and additional details on `SimplyAgree` can be found on the package's [website](https://aaroncaldwell.us/SimplyAgree).

 # Statement of Need